ntinains/CapstoneOne_Ecommerce/readme.md

 ## Description

 In this project, I showcase my newly learned skills of HTML, CSS & JS by creating a E-commerce website.
 I utilized Bootstrap and JS for responsive, flex and styling tools.
 I have made 5 pages consisting of my home page, registration, sign-up, products and check-out page.
 For my work, I have started building out the framework using Visual Studio Code, developing a theme and then building my code around that theme for a fully-functioning display website.
-I have honed my fresh skills, in addition with Bootstrap and CSS to fully build out the 5 pages that is typically seen on a E-commerce site.
+I have honed my fresh skills, in addition with Bootstrap and CSS to fully build out the visual display that is typically seen on a E-commerce site.

 ## Description